-When someone becomes eligible for a U.S. green card, whether through family or employment, immigration law usually allows them to bring spouses and children along at the same time.
+When a foreign-born person becomes eligible for a U.S. green card, whether through family or employment, immigration law usually allows them to bring spouses and children along at the same time.
 But this is not always the case.
-Let's look at who can and cannot come along on the immigration process as a "derivative," and what to do when they can't.
+Let's look at who can and cannot come along on the immigration process as a "derivative," and what to do when they can't and don't wish to remain behind.

-For a spouse or child to immigrate to the U.S. as a derivative beneficiary, he or she must:
+A spouse or child who wishes to immigrate to the U.S. as a derivative beneficiary must:

 Figuring out whether a relative is eligible for a type of immigrant visa that allows for derivative beneficiaries is relatively simple, because only one immigrant visa category does not do so: the so-called "immediate relative" category of family-based visas.
 "Immediate relatives" include a U.S. citizen's parents, spouse, and unmarried children under 21 years of age.

-So, for instance, if a U.S. citizen wishes to sponsor a spouse who has children from a previous marriage, those children cannot immigrate as derivatives.
-But there is a workaround, such that they might be able to immigrate at the same time if a stepchild relationship exists: the U.S. citizen could file separate visa petitions for each of them (USCIS Form I-130), since they are immediate relatives in their own right.
+So, for instance, if a U.S. citizen wishes to sponsor a foreign-born spouse who has children from a previous marriage, those children cannot immigrate as derivatives.
+But there is a workaround, such that they might be able to immigrate at the same time.
+If a legal "stepchild" relationship exists: the U.S. citizen could file separate visa petitions for each of them (USCIS Form I-130), since that would make them immediate relatives in their own right.

 Everyone else in the family- and employment-based visa system is in what's called a "preference category."